The command line remains so incredibly popular because it’s so incredibly versatile.

 Using Twitter through a command line interface though?
 Hmm…

-It sounds a bit crazy – and in many ways it is.
+I’ll grant you that using a Twitter CLI sounds a bit crazy, and in many ways it is.

-Twitter is a visual platform these days, with avatars, embedded photos, videos, gifs, those new-fangled Twitter Moments. all part-and-parcel of the microblogging service’s reason d’être.
+Twitter is a visual platform these days, with avatars, embedded photos, videos, gifs, polls, those new-fangled Twitter Moments — all part-and-parcel of the microblogging service’s reason d’être.

 Using Twitter in a terminal window can be a great way to harness the value of the tool in a work or study environment, but without distraction of auto-playing gifs and lurid celebrity selfies.